 Most people on benefits are honest, but benefit fraud still costs millions of pounds every year.
 It’s important to make sure benefits only go to those who are entitled to them.

 Report suspected benefit fraud

-The following is a list of just some of the types of benefit fraud:
+The following all count as types of benefit fraud:

-- Not declaring other people in the property
+- not telling us about other people in the property

 There are many other types of fraud.
 To avoid committing benefit fraud you must tell us straight away if anything changes that may affect your claim.